 Qualified Tuition Program

 A Qualified Tuition Program (QTP), also referred to as a 529 plan, allows you to prepay a student's college tuition or contribute to a higher education savings account.
-Contributions are not tax-deductible, but distributions will be tax-free if the distributions are used to pay for qualified higher education expenses.
+Contributions are not tax-deductible on the federal return, but distributions will be tax-free if the distributions are used to pay for qualified higher education expenses.
 Some states allow a tax deduction for contributions on their state returns.

 Student Loan Interest

 You may be able to claim a deduction of up to $2,500 for interest paid on a qualified student loan.
 Only the amount of interest actually paid during the year may be deducted.
 You cannot claim the deduction in any tax year in which another taxpayer claims you as a dependent.
-You do not need to itemize to claim this interest.
-This amount is subject to a phase-out, on Modified Adjusted Gross Incomes (MAGI) above $85,000 and $170,000 for married couples filing joint returns.
+You do not need to itemize to claim this deduction.
+This amount is subject to a phase-out, on Modified Adjusted Gross Incomes (MAGI) above $85,000 for single tax payers and $170,000 for married couples filing joint returns.

 Tuition and Fee Deductions